-By definition, the fraction of 870 $\rm\mu m$ flux density in the central region within $R_{e,870{\rm\mu m}}$ is ${A}_{870{\rm\mu m}}=0.5$.
-To evaluate the values and the uncertainties of ${A}_{870{\rm\mu m}}$ of the extended region and ${A}_{\rm CO}$ of both the central and the extended regions, we generate 10000 exponential models by adding the random error to the effective radius of the best-fit model.
-We regard the 16th--84th percentile range of 10000 numerical values as the uncertainties.
-We then derive errors on the surface densities of SFR and molecular gas mass by propagation of error.
+By definition, the fraction of the 870 $\rm\mu m$ flux density in the central region within $R_{e,870{\rm\mu m}}$ is ${A}_{870{\rm\mu m}}=0.5$.
+To evaluate the values and uncertainties of ${A}_{870{\rm\mu m}}$ of the extended region and ${A}_{\rm CO}$ of both the central and extended regions, we generate 10,000 exponential models, by adding the random error to the effective radius of the best-fit model.
+We regard the 16th--84th percentile range of 10,000 numerical values as the uncertainties.
+We then derive the errors on the surface densities of the SFR and molecular gas mass by the propagation of the errors.